python/devguide/coverage.rst

 before the practice came into effect.
 This has left chunks of the stdlib untested which is not a desirable situation to be in.

-A good, easy way to become acquianted with Python's code and to help out is to help increase the test coverage for Python's stdlib.
+A good, easy way to become acquainted with Python's code and to help out is to help increase the test coverage for Python's stdlib.
 Ideally we would like to have 100% coverage, but any increase is a good one.
 Do realize, though, that getting 100% coverage is not always possible.
 There could be platform-specific